f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

 WHY PostGIS?
 -----------------

-Teoretically we could use any database for storing latitude and longitude and make nearby-queries using universal mathematical formula known as [Haversine formula](http://en.wikipedia.org/wiki/Haversine_formula).
+Teoretically we could use any database for storing the latitude and longitude and make nearby-queries using universal mathematical formula known as [Haversine formula](http://en.wikipedia.org/wiki/Haversine_formula).
 Below I present two django views.
-First uses standard MySQL database (but in fact it could be any offering basic math like cos, sin) and the second one make use of GeoDjango (with PostGIS behind):
+The first uses a standard MySQL database (but in fact it could be any database offering the basic math like cos, sin) and the second one makes use of GeoDjango (with PostGIS behind):

 {% highlight python %}
 def nearby_spots_haversine(request, lat, lng, radius=5000, limit=50):